The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 29. Great Plains Rat Snake

 The Smithsonian’s William Hemsley Emory, a surveyor who gathered specimens, is honored in the name of this nonvenomous species.
-Most of the time, it is gray or tan with darker patches.
+It is usually gray or tan with darker patches.

 Moreover, it has two lines—one on each side—that come together in the center of its head, just between its eyes.
 The belly has a checkered design and is black and white.

 Even though it is not poisonous, the Great Plains rat snake can become hostile when threatened.
-For males, in particular, this is accurate during mating season.
+This is particularly true for males during mating season.

 These types of snakes in Utah can produce offensive smells and mimic the sound of rattlesnakes rattling their tails against plants.

 As the name implies, rodents are the main food source for rat snakes.
-But they also like consuming other snakes, reptiles, birds, and eggs.
+However, they also like to consume other snakes, reptiles, birds, and eggs.

 Occasionally, they will also consume a bat.
-They frequently become prey to hawks, raccoons, owls, and foxes when they are young.
+When they are young, they frequently become prey to hawks, raccoons, owls, and foxes.

 Adults are primarily threatened by people who mistake them for rattlesnakes.